Warren Court

-The Warren Court was the period in the history of the Supreme Court of the United States during which Earl Warren served as Chief Justice.
-Warren replaced the deceased Fred M. Vinson as Chief Justice in 1953, and Warren remained in office until he retired in 1969.
-Warren was succeeded as Chief Justice by Warren Burger.
-The Warren Court is often considered the most liberal court in US history.
+The Warren Court was the period in the history of the Supreme Court of the United States from 1953 to 1969 when Earl Warren served as the chief justice.
+The Warren Court is often considered the most liberal court in U.S. history.

 The Warren Court expanded civil rights, civil liberties, judicial power, and the federal power in dramatic ways.
-It has been widely recognized that the court, led by the liberal bloc, has created a major "Constitutional Revolution" in the history of United States.
+It has been widely recognized that the court, led by the liberal bloc, created a major "Constitutional Revolution" in U.S. history.

 The Warren Court brought "one man, one vote" to the United States through a series of rulings, and created the Miranda warning.
 In addition, the court was both applauded and criticized for bringing an end to de jure racial segregation in the United States, incorporating the Bill of Rights (i.e. including it in the 14th Amendment Due Process clause), and ending officially sanctioned voluntary prayer in public schools.
-The period is recognized as the highest point in judicial power that has receded ever since, but with a substantial continuing impact.
+The period is recognized as the most liberal point that judicial power has ever reached, with a substantial continuing impact.

 Membership

 The Warren Court began on October 5, 1953, when President Dwight D. Eisenhower appointed Earl Warren, the incumbent governor of California, to replace Fred Vinson as Chief Justice of the United States.
-The court began with Warren and the final eight members of the Vinson Court: Hugo Black, Stanley Forman Reed, Felix Frankfurter, William O. Douglas, Robert H. Jackson, Harold Hitz Burton, Tom C. Clark, and Sherman Minton.
+The court began with Warren and the remaining eight members of the Vinson Court: Hugo Black, Stanley Forman Reed, Felix Frankfurter, William O. Douglas, Robert H. Jackson, Harold Hitz Burton, Tom C. Clark, and Sherman Minton.

-Jackson died in 1954 and Minton retired in 1956, and they were replaced by John Marshall Harlan II and William Brennan.
-Another vacancy took place when Reed retired in 1957 and was replaced by Charles Evans Whittaker, and then Burton retired in 1958, with Eisenhower appointing Potter Stewart in his place.
-When Frankfurter and Whittaker retired in 1962, then-President John F. Kennedy was given the power to appoint two new justices: Byron White and Arthur Goldberg.
-However, President Lyndon B. Johnson encouraged Goldberg to resign in 1965 to become Ambassador to the United Nations, and nominated Abe Fortas to take his place.
-Clark retired in 1967, and Johnson appointed the first African American justice, Thurgood Marshall to the court.
-The Warren Court concluded on June 23, 1969 when Earl Warren retired and was replaced by Warren Burger.
-Prominent members of the Court during the Warren era besides the Chief Justice included justices: Brennan, Douglas, Black, Frankfurter, and Harlan II.
+Jackson died in 1954, and Minton retired in 1956.
+They were replaced by John Marshall Harlan II and William J. Brennan Jr. Another vacancy occurred when Reed retired in 1957 and was replaced by Charles Evans Whittaker.
+Burton then retired in 1958, and Eisenhower appointed Potter Stewart in his place.
+When Frankfurter and Whittaker retired in 1962, then-President John F. Kennedy appointed two new justices: Byron White and Arthur Goldberg.
+In 1965, President Lyndon B. Johnson encouraged Goldberg to resign to become Ambassador to the United Nations, and nominated Abe Fortas to take his place.
+Clark retired in 1967, and Johnson appointed the first African American justice, Thurgood Marshall, to the court.
+The Warren Court concluded on June 23, 1969, when Earl Warren retired and was replaced by Warren E. Burger.
+Prominent members of the Court during the Warren Court era besides the Chief Justice included Associate Justices: Brennan, Douglas, Black, Frankfurter, and Harlan II.